Employer of Record & PEO in Cambodia | INS Global

 Cambodia represents a serious goal for many companies looking to expand their international presence among the various countries highlighted as holding the most growth potential.
 Cambodia is the next destination for many U.S. and international companies, a thriving country that’s seen consistent, rapid growth.

-An international PEO, sometimes called an EOR (Employer of Record) lets companies hire and work with professionals worldwide in as little as 48 hours.
+An international PEO, sometimes called an EOR (Employer of Record in Asia) lets companies hire and work with professionals worldwide in as little as 48 hours.
 As a cost-effective option for companies looking to expand quickly, an INS Global PEO in Cambodia gives companies total compliance assurance in their target market through global mobility expertise.

 An EOR (Employer of Record) is a third-party provider of employment outsourcing services that acts as an employer for tax and HR administrative purposes.
-INS Global’s EOR in Cambodia allows companies to securely and cost-effectively hire and manage employees overseas in less than 48 hours.
+INS Global’s EOR in Cambodia allows companies to securely and cost-effectively hire and manage expats in less than 48 hours.

 However, while it shows many signs of rapid development, Cambodia suffers from many problems related to this development.
 While Cambodia generally ranks highly for business opportunities, it has overly complex and underdeveloped bureaucratic processes, high levels of corruption, and poorly developed infrastructure.